mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 specifications.

 On the other hand, plenty of terminals do not support Unicode characters.
-Also, general engineering experience shows that people often prefer to work with ASCII (?) character sets.
+Also, general engineering experience shows that people often prefer to work with ASCII/basic character sets.
 This is why all such entities should provide an alternative ASCII spelling in their definitions.

 This is where `symbol_text` comes into play.
 It is a simple wrapper over the two `fixed_string`